seanj12/seanj12.github.io/README.md

 # Data Analytics Portfolio

 ## 📌 About Me
 Hi!
-I'm a **data analyst** with a background in **Applied Mathematics & Experimental Physics** and experience in **SQL, Tableau, and data visualization**.
+I'm a **data analyst** with a BSc in **Applied Mathematics & Experimental Physics** and experience in **SQL, Tableau, R and python**.
 I specialize in transforming raw data into actionable insights.
 My goal is to use data-driven decision-making to solve real-world business problems.

 ## 📊 Featured Projects